-In this article, Registered Nurse and Healthcare Expert, Stacy Donnelly, RN, BSN discusses the process by which adverse medical events are evaluated by medical professionals and forensic experts.
+In this article, the Healthcare experts discuss the process by which adverse medical events are evaluated by medical professionals and forensic experts.
 The article describes the concept of an adverse event and provides two models that are used to evaluate the quality of care and preventability of a specific incident.

 The experts at Robson Forensic are frequently retained to investigate adverse events within healthcare and other managed care settings.
 Our experts approach these investigations from the perspectives of nurses, physical therapists, and other direct care professionals.
 We also have experts who specialize in the operations and administration of nursing homes, hospitals, and managed care facilities.